dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_solver_service.rst

 Solution Steps
 ==============

+.. example-steps-start-marker

-Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-Wave system, classical :term:`sampler`, or hybrid sampler.
+Section :ref:`solving_problems` describes the problem-solving workflow as consisting of two main steps: (1) Formulate the problem as an :term:`objective function` in a supported form of :term:`quadratic model` (QM) and (2) Solve your QM with a D-Wave :term:`solver`.

+.. example-steps-end-marker

 In this example, a function in Ocean software handles both steps.
-Our task is mainly to select the sampler used to solve the problem.
+Our task is mainly to select the :term:`sampler` used to solve the problem.

 Formulate the Problem
 =====================

 For a social graph, `G`, this example simply builds a random sparse graph---using the `NetworkX <https://networkx.org>`_ :func:`~networkx.generators.geometric.random_geometric_graph()` function, which places uniformly at random a specified number of nodes, `problem_node_count`, in a unit cube, joining edges of any two if the distance is below a given radius---and randomly assigns :math:`-1, 1` signs to represent friendly and hostile relationships.